 Capacity limits on GINSMS' network and application platforms may be difficult to project and GINSMS may not be able to expand or upgrade its systems to meet increasing demand.
 GINSMS' business requires it to handle a large number of SMS transactions simultaneously.
 In order to manage growth in the number of such SMS transactions successfully, GINSMS needs to enhance its operational, management, financial, and information systems and controls continuously and effectively.
-Although GINSMS' upgraded its IOSMS platform, it is difficult to predict when the capacity limits on GINSMS' services depends on the demand from the telecom operators or the telecom operators' choice of a hubbing service provider.
+Although GINSMS upgraded its IOSMS platform, it is difficult to predict when the capacity limits on GINSMS' network and application platforms will be reached, given that the usage requirement of GINSMS' services depends on the demand from the telecom operators or the telecom operators' choice of a hubbing service provider.
 If GINSMS does not expand or upgrade its hardware and software quickly enough, it may not have sufficient capacity to handle the increasing traffic and this would limit the growth of its operations and improvement of its performance.